xiangsheng1325/papers_with_code/README.md

 Step7: add experiments of fraud detection baselines

+Step8: collect experimental results and submit a CCF-A paper.

 # Scalable pattern-based gnn for graph simulation

 Step 1: learn how to use dgl for large-scale node classifications